Floer theory for the variation operator of an isolated singularity: Introduction

 The final question we ask is therefore the following inverse problem.
 Given a singularity $f$, a choice of Morsification $\tilde{f}$ and vanishing paths determines a distinguished collection of vanishing cycles denoted as $\{V_i \}_{i=1}^\mu$.
 Is there an exceptional collection of non-compact Lagrangians $\{K_i\}_{i=1}^\mu$ with respect to $HF^*_\rho$ such that $\mathcal{V}(K_i) \cong V_i$?

-We start with an easier question of topological representability.
-We are looking Lagrangian representatives $\{K_i\}$ such that each homology class $[K_i]$ goes to $[V_i]$ under the classical variation operator \eqref{eq:var}.
+We begin with an easier question of topological representability.
+We are looking for Lagrangian representatives $\{K_i\}$ such that each homology class $[K_i]$ goes to $[V_i]$ under the classical variation operator \eqref{eq:var}.
 We first find a convenient notion of an adapted family, which solves the topological question in terms of intersection numbers.

 \begin{defn} An ordered family $(K_1,\cdots,K_\mu)$ is said to be {\em adapted} to $(V_1,\cdots, V_\mu)$ if it satisfies the following (signed) intersection conditions.